This page describes how service accounts work with Compute Engine.

 cloud-platform scope and attach a service account to the instance.
 You can

-then grant IAM roles to the service account to give your app
+then grant Identity and Access Management (IAM) roles to the service account to give your

 credentials to authenticate to the Cloud Storage API without embedding any